Herbal tonic: Chinese medicine

 An image within a herbal diatetic text from the Ming dynasty.
 The image is of a person drinking water from a Limestone cave to improve their health.

 The use of herbal tonics extends as far back as ancient times – embedded within traditional Chinese Medicine which categorised tonic herbs to ‘Jing’, ‘Qi’ and ‘Shen’ (which can be translated to mind, body and soul.)
 Traditional Chinese medicine used herbal tonics mainly as a preventative means of medicine, to maintain overall wellness which is similar to how it is used in Ayurvedic and Unani practices.
 Traditional Chinese medicine link the taste of herbs with their medicinal properties, this process dates back as far as AD 581, during the Late Sui dynasty.
 Chinese literature denotes four different roles to drugs (which in this case are different herbs used in tonics) – the emperor, minister, assistant and envoy.
 This translates respectively to the principle drug, the associate drug, the adjuvant drug and the messenger drug.
 Not all herbal tonics include all four of these components.
 Having a mix of these balance out toxic qualities of some sole herbs.

 Today, the use of tonic herbs in China has seen a resurgence.
 This is in part due to the high cost of modern pharmaceuticals as well as the communist government which came into power in China in 1949.
 This government pushed for a return to traditional Chinese medicine after modern medicine entered China and dominated hospitals and institutions there.
 It is now common practice for doctors in China to amalgamate functions of traditional herbal medicine with modern practices.

 Ancient Circum-Mediterranean

 One herbal tonic which dates back to ancient times is Lucerne.
 It was found in Persia by Emperor Darius in roughly 500 BC and was renowned for its fattening and energising abilities.
 Not only was it consumed by humans, but was also fed to cattle, and often horses during long journeys.

 Early Modern Ages

-Interestingly, it is believed liqueurs were created to ward off ageing for Louis XIV in 17th century France.
+Interestingly, it is believed liqueurs were created to ward off ageing for King Louis XIV in 17th century France.
 Sugar mixed with herbs known for mending particular ailments form heart tonics believed to maintain optimal functioning of the cardiovascular system.